 \section{Proof of Gubler's theorem}

-Recall that in the proof of Zhang over number fields, analytic spaces over archimedean place, canonical measures on analytic spaces, and equidistribution theorem were key ingredients.
-Over function fields, we have (candidates of) the counterparts of the first two items; they are Berkovich analytic spaces over non-archimedean place and the canonical measure on them.
+Recall that in the proof of Zhang over number fields, analytic spaces over an archimedean place, canonical measures on analytic spaces, and equidistribution theorem were key ingredients.
+Over function fields, we have (candidates for) the counterparts of the first two items; they are Berkovich analytic spaces over a non-archimedean place and the canonical measures on them.

 However, we have not yet had that of the third.
-As we noted, the equidistribution theorem on Berkovich spaces had not been established yet at the time when Gubler proved his theorem.

-In such a situation, Gubler considered the tropicalization of closed subvarieties of totally degenerate abelian varieties and canonical measures, and he established the equidistribution theorem over tropical varieties with respect to the tropical canonical measure, instead.
+Indeed, the equidistribution theorem on Berkovich spaces had not been established yet at the time when Gubler proved his theorem.
+In such a situation, He considered the tropicalization of closed subvarieties of totally degenerate abelian varieties and canonical measures, and he established the equidistribution theorem over tropical varieties with respect to the tropical canonical measure, instead.